-When you are in the market for a diamond ring, you need to have a good understanding of the 4Cs to select the right stone and what makes a diamond better than the other.
+When you are in the market for a diamond ring, you need to have a good understanding of the 4Cs to select the right stone and understand what makes a diamond better than another.

 Chances are, you probably heard of the four 4Cs (cut, color, carat weight and color) being thrown around if you had done some window shopping or reading up.

 But did you know there’s an important extra 5th C you need to consider as well?
 So, what exactly is it and why does it matter so much when you are making a purchase?

 In this write up, we will dive through the 5Cs of buying a diamond and reveal money-saving tips that will help you buy a breathtaking engagement ring without breaking the bank.
 Read on to find out more about the 5 cs of diamonds …